-It’s fall.
-If you’re a mom with kids in sports…you know what that means.
+If you’re a mom with kids who play sports…you know what this means.

-The leaves are turning (well..maybe not in Texas because fall is identical to July where I live.)
-But turning leaves and crisp weather just sounds better than “It’s September and we’re all still sweating,” right?
-One thing that screams fall to me – no matter what the weather is doing – is the start of soccer season.
-You can insert football season or any sport that requires you to transport your kids.
-See also: transport your kids’ sports equipment, your kid’s friends and their sports equipment around in your people mover…your minivan, your crossover…whatever it is that gets you around.
+The days are getting longer and that means one thing if you have kids: The start of spring sports.
+Football, soccer, lacrosse, softball or pretty much any sport that requires you to transport your kids.
+See also: transport your kids’ sports equipment, your kid’s friends and their sports equipment around in your people mover…your minivan, crossover…whatever it is that gets you around.

 If you’re like me, you’re probably always flying by the seat of your pants.
 You’re probably always one step behind.
-But getting ready for soccer season doesn’t usually involve thoughts about your car.
+But getting ready for spring sports doesn’t usually involve thoughts about your car.

 And it should.
 Here’s how to get ready, mamas.

-A Soccer Mom’s Guide to Prepping the Car for Soccer Season
+A Soccer Mom’s Guide to Prepping the Car for Spring Sports

 1. Clean up your act – or at least clean out your car

-Vacuum out that summer sand (or get rid of the stuff hanging out under the seats that have been there since last spring, whatever.)
+Vacuum out that winter crud (or get rid of the stuff hanging out under the seats that have been there since last spring).
 Start with a clean canvas.
 Mom cars are not notoriously pristine.
 We know it’s hard to keep a clean car when you have kids but it’s worth the effort to try a little.
 It’s also worth the effort to do a major cleaning a couple of times a year.
-Fall is a great time to get it done.
+Spring is a great time to get it done.

 Think about it.
 You’re going to be transporting more stuff and possibly more people.
 A soccer mom’s second home is the car.
 You’re going to spend more time in there than you already do.
 And it’s a more pleasant place to be when it’s cleaner and less cluttered.
 You don’t have to have fingerprint-free windows (because impossible) but you can probably ditch the Bed, Bath, and Beyond coupons living under your seat that expired six months ago.